vishalyadav28/last-min-python/README.md

 ### last-min-python
-This repo has a file that contains a quick over view of the Python3 basics. last_min.py
+This repo has a file that contains a quick over view of the Python3 basics (file-name : last_min.py)

 ### basics_python.txt
 file include info about basics of python3 explained in session.